-A bunch of friends are keeping track of their travel progress as well.
-They want to visit 50 countries by age 50 as well, but ask how.
+Hundreds of travelers are keeping track of their travel progress against this Visit50 travel goal.
+They want to visit 50 countries by age 50 as well, but ask how how it works.
 Feel free to play along!

 How to measure your visit 50 travel goal